 JIM DINE “THE POET ASSASSINATED” 1968

-Over the succeeding decades, Dine has become most well-known for his painting and printmaking of everyday objects like bathrobes, neckties, hearts, and tools reducing them to their essence or transforming them into abstract allusions.
+Over the succeeding decades, Dine has become most well known for his painting and printmaking of everyday objects such as bathrobes, neckties and tools, reducing them to their essence or transforming them into abstract allusions.

 Questions about this piece?
 Contact us or call +1.416.704.1720

 Eight color pochoirs, each signed and numbered by the artist

 13.25"H 11.25"W (each framed)

 Note: please excuse the reflections in the images on the frames - we installed this group of prints at the gallery and photographed it in its current location.

 - Where does the inventory ship from?

 Our inventory is divided between New York and Toronto.

 We can ship anywhere.
 Typically when we ship within North America we prefer to use FedEx or DHL.
 To Europe, Asia and beyond we generally use DHL.

 - How much does it cost to ship?